Odisha CM Launches Common Credit Portal For Farmers

 It has also been integrated with Krushak Odisha and will have access to 70-plus model project reports.

-The application can revolutionise credit provisions for farmers and agri-entrepreneurs, he said.
+The application can revolutionize credit provisions for farmers and agri-entrepreneurs, he said.

 Expressing satisfaction over the launch of the portal, Patnaik said that the application is a one-stop solution for farmers and agri-entrepreneurs to avail formal sector credit from public and private sector banks, Regional Rural Banks, State Cooperative Banks, and Small Finance Banks.